ludiosarchive/py2clj-cheatsheet/README.md

 Almost all of the examples below are intended to be pasted in a Python REPL or a Clojure REPL.
 The Python version always precedes the Clojure version.

+The Python code here is designed to work in both Python 2.7 and Python 3.3+.
+The Clojure code here was tested with Clojure 1.5.1.

 If this is missing some common task, please file an issue.